Mohamed Farah Dalmar Yusuf

-Mohamed Farah Dalmar Yusuf "Mohamed Ali" (Maxamed Faarax Dalmar Yuusuf "Maxamed Cali", محمد فارح دلمر يوسف "محمد علي"; died 28 July 1988) was a Somali military general, nationalist, and revolutionary.
-He is known for his leadership within Western Somali Liberation Front, Afraad and later the Somaliland National Movement.
+Mohamed Farah Dalmar Yusuf "Mohamed Ali" (Maxamed Faarax Dalmar Yuusuf "Maxamed Cali", محمد فارح دلمر يوسف "محمد علي"; died 28 July 1988) was a Isaaq Nationalist, military general, Somaliland Nationalist, and revolutionary.
+He is known for his leadership within Western Somali Liberation Front, Afraad and later the Somali National Movement.
 Mohamed belonged to the Habr Yunis sub-division of the Garhajis Isaaq clan.

+Early Life and Background

+Mohamed Ali was born in 1938 in the small town of Haji Salah, In the Haud region of British Somaliland, near the border with Ethiopia.
+He was born to his father, a merchant called Farah Dalmar Yusuf from the Ali Sa’id family of the Habr Yunis subclan of the isaaq.
+His early life was marked with difficulties, Including the death of his mother.

 Early military career

 Yusuf acquired his first military experience in the ranks of the Palestine Liberation Organization.
 He also had taken part in the Lebanese Civil War.

 Zeila uprising

 In 1970, Mohamed Farah Dalmar traveled to Aden in the People's Democratic Republic of Yemen, then a communist state, accompanied by an Adari associate known only as Ramadan.
 There, they opened a political office with vague subversive intentions.
 At the time, the newly formed Supreme Revolutionary Council had taken power in Somalia, and its long-term objectives were unclear amid the complexities of the Cold War.
 The SRC requested the closure of Mohamed Ali’s office, but the PDRY declined, citing that the office had been established at the request of the Iraqi government, was staffed by individuals with Syrian passports, and was ostensibly linked to Eritrean causes.
 In reality, it appeared to be an Arab revolutionary collaboration involving the Baath parties of Iraq and Syria, facilitated by the PDRY, and hosting a mix of loosely aligned actors with various agendas.
 Mohamed Ali, driven more by 'Isaaq nationalist' sentiment and a desire to reinstate the 1960 State of Somaliland, than Marxist ideology, viewed the SRC's rise as akin to the return of Muḥammad ibn 'Abdallāh Hassan, claiming that their mission was to prevent this new perceived threat from consolidating power.
 Ali and his colleague began recruiting Somalis in Yemen, eventually gathering 36 men, and obtained six guerrilla warfare trainers from the Yemeni government.
 However, their attempted infiltration into Somalia, by boat to a coastal point between Zeyla and Lughaya, ended in failure.
 Betrayed by a double agent, they were ambushed by Somali National Army forces; a brief firefight ensued in which Ramadan and four other commandos were killed, and the rest—including Mohamed Ali—were captured.
 Ali was released in 1975 and later played a key role in preparations for the Somali invasion of Ogaden.